cjxgm/vimjs/doc/API.md

 > NOTE

 The font is currently `WenQuanYi MicroHei Mono (文泉驿等宽微米黑)`.
 It can *NOT* be changed without modifying the source for now.

+The color scheme is currently `XTerm` (the same as that in GNOME Terminal).
+It can *NOT* be changed without modifying the source for now.